-Abdominoplasty, also known as a tummy tuck, is a procedure that reduces and removes the amount of unwanted fat and skin in the abdominal area.
+An abdominoplasty, also known as a tummy tuck, is a procedure that reduces and removes unwanted fat and skin in the abdominal area.
 It also tightens the abdominal muscles when necessary.
-Getting a tummy tuck is an exciting process.
-After the surgery and the first few weeks of recovery, you will likely see a tremendous difference in your body and will probably be excited to resume your regular activities and workouts.
-However, before you jump on the treadmill or pick up a kettlebell, it is important to follow these six steps to working out after a tummy tuck.
+Getting a tummy tuck is an exciting process, but what should you expect post-op?
+After the surgery and throughout the first few weeks of recovery, you will likely see a tremendous difference in your body and will probably be excited to resume your regular activities and workouts.
+But, before you jump on the treadmill or pick up a kettlebell and start lifting, it is important to follow these six steps to working out after a tummy tuck.

 1. Listen to Your Doctor